-Always check that the gasoline cap, air filter, spark plug, fuel lines and exhaust system are properly in place.
+Make certain that the gasoline cap, air filter, spark plug, fuel lines and exhaust system are properly in place.

-Always allow spilled gasoline to evaporate fully before attempting to start the engine.
+Allow spilled gasoline to evaporate fully before attempting to start the engine.

-Always be certain that the generator is resting firmly on level ground.
+Make certain that the generator is resting firmly on level ground.